J.F.Drew © 2000-2017

 Yagi Calculator is a Windows program that also runs well on Linux, Ubuntu 8.10 under Wine, to produce dimensions for a DL6WU style long Yagi antenna.
 Long yagis are commonly used from the 144MHz amateur band to the 2.4GHz band.
 The DL6WU yagi is highly regarded as being easy to build with repeatable results, broad bandwidth and a useful pattern.

 The program on this site was developed in the early 90s as a DOS program.
 Time moved on and so did operating systems, so the 2003 version was an opportunity to convert to a Windows environment and update the information and modify some of the algorithms.
-Version is 2.6.17 on 15 July 2015 and fixes a bug when restoring a saved file.
-I’ve also added the file menu to the Design Yagi screen as it seems more logical there.
+Latest Version is 2.6.19 and reworks the resizing and placement of windows.
+Version 2.6.17 on 15 July 2015 fixed a bug when restoring a saved file.
+I’ve also re-arranged a couple of menus.
 A materials list has been added to the yagi printout to assist with the buying process but be wary that this is a calculated measure and does not allow for saw cuts and wastage from short purchased lengths.
-2.6.18 changes colours only.
+2.6.19 changes compiler only.
 The output screen

 Yagi Calculator is a program to assist with the design of long yagi antennas.
 It uses the graphs and principles developed by DL6WU and printed originally in the German Radio Magazine VHF Communications (March 1982).
 The article was titled Extremely Long Yagi Antennas.
 For best front to back ratio it is recommended that a yagi be constructed with one of the following numbers of elements - 10,14,19,24.
 Yagi builders are reminded that DL6WU designs are primarily for long yagis.
 A boom length of 2 wavelengths (or 10 elements) would be a minimum sized antenna.
 On the other hand, yagis with as few as 8 elements have used the design and worked very well.